A Day Off at Pie Cottage

 Bakers note: Use a little common sense when baking a frozen pie.
 If it is in a glass or ceramic pan, set it out on the counter while the oven preheats so it tempers a bit before you pop it in to bake.
 Also, you might need to add 10-15 minutes to the bake time.
 When the top is the color you like, it’s easy to place a piece of foil loosely over the baking pie until the filling is done.
 Oh, you might tear an opening in the middle of the foil so the pie can continue to vent easily.

-Now, I’m going to make a cup of tea, kick my feet up, and read a book with Greta snuggled in close by…and tomorrow, I’m off to see Duncan and Robin!
+Now, I’m going to make a cup of tea, kick my feet up, and read a book with Greta snuggled in close by…and tomorrow, I’m off to see my son!

 Love from Gretapie and Me…